chef/chef-licensing/components/ruby/README.md

 - **CLIENT_API_RESPONSE** should contain `Client`, `Features`, `Entitlement` & `Assets` keys for proper object creation.
 - **DESCRIBE_API_RESPONSE_FOR_EACH_LICENSE** should contain `license`, `features` `software` & `assets` keys for proper object creation.
-- ENV["CHEF_PRODUCT_NAME"] needs to be set to fetch value from `ChefLicensing::Config.chef_product_name` or needs to be passed through argument using `--chef-product-name` in CLI.
+- The value for chef product name needs to be set in either of the following ways:
+  - Set the value in the environment variable `ENV["CHEF_PRODUCT_NAME"]`
+  - Pass the value through the cli argument `--chef-product-name`
+  - Set the value in the library where chef-licensing is consumed using the following block
+    ```
+    require "chef_licensing"

+    ChefLicensing.configure do |config|
+      config.chef_product_name = "inspec"
+    end
+    ```
+    The value is fetched using `ChefLicensing::Config.chef_product_name`
 - The `/describe` API is the metadata of all licenses and it is a list.
 Therefore, license data model should be called by iterating over the list of licenses.
 And data of each license should be passed with a mandatory `license` key.

 ## License Data Model Attributes: